brianbuccola/mcgill-website/index.markdown

-Most of my research in semantics revolves around the interpretation of quantificational expressions, especially so-called modified numerals, like *fewer than five*, *at least three*, and *up to ten*.
-My dissertation looks at how expressions like *fewer/less than five* seems to mean different things depending on the type (distributive vs. non-distributive) of nominal and verbal arguments it combines with.
+Most of my research in semantics revolves around the interpretation of quantificational expressions, especially so-called modified numerals, like *fewer than five*, *at least three*, *up to ten*, and *between 20 and 30*.
+My dissertation looks at how expressions like *less than five* and *between three and five* seem to mean different things depending on the type (distributive vs. non-distributive) of nominal and verbal arguments they combines with.
 Previously, I have also worked on ignorance inferences associated with superlative modifiers like *at least* and *at most*, as well as on the semantic and pragmatic differences between *at most* and *up to*.

 I am also interested in the formal properties of formal grammars.
 I have worked in particular on the differences in generative capacity between Optimality